 The Tailbone Trap: Why Your Bike Seat Hurts and How to Fix It

 If you've ever winced through the last miles of a ride because of a screaming tailbone, you're in good company.
-While most cycling discussions focus on numb hands or sore sit bones, tailbone pain remains cycling's silent agony-often dismissed as just part of the sport.
-But what if I told you it doesn't have to be this way?
+Most cycling discussions focus on numb hands or sore sit bones, but tailbone pain?
+That's cycling's silent agony—often dismissed as just part of the sport.
+But it doesn't have to be this way.

 The Real Reason Your Tailbone Hurts